 - A person’s membership of the board ceases upon failed re-election, termination of association membership by the company of which he/she is an authorised representative, for personal reasons, withdrawal of confidence from the general meeting by a three-quarters majority, or following the end of the person’s association with a member company as one of its authorised representatives.

 - In addition to its legal rights and duties, the board fulfils the following tasks:

 b) appointing the managing director

 c) supervising the work of the managing director

 f) implementing all resolutions passed by the general meeting.

-- Each of the board members is elected by secret ballot for a period of two business years by an absolute majority of those attending the general meeting.
+- Each of the board members is elected by secret ballot by an absolute majority of those attending the general meeting.
+If the general meeting is held digitally, digital elections are permitted if the votes are encoded and can therefore be cast secretly for third parties.
 The board members may only be appointed until the end of the general meeting, which shall decide on the discharging for the first business year after the start of the term of office.
 The business year during which the term of office begins is not included in this calculation.
 Re-election is permitted.
 If the members are elected individually, each member may submit a maximum of one vote per person on the list of candidates.
 In cases of ten or more candidates, a maximum of ten votes per list of candidates may be submitted.
 Should this number of votes be exceeded, the vote shall be invalid.